Skip to main content

 • Can improve credit utilisation ratio

-• Collection calls stop once debts are paid off
+• One creditor to deal with once existing debts are paid off

 Limitations